How important is the COVID-19 booster shot for 5-to-11-year-olds? 5 questions answered

 As of late May 2022, more than 18.5 million doses of the COVID-19 vaccine had been administered to children in the 5-to-11 age group.
 Most COVID-19 vaccine side effects – such as pain at the injection site – have been mild and short-lived in children.
 Fatigue, headache and muscle aches are other common side effects.

 Reports suggest that most cases of myocarditis that follow vaccination typically improve quickly with medicine and rest.
 Rates of myocarditis have been lower in children ages 5 to 11 than in teens.
-In any age group, myocarditis is more likely to occur after infection than vaccination.
+Myocarditis is more likely to occur after infection than vaccination in any age group.

 5. What about the kids under 5?

-The FDA is set to meet in June 2022 to discuss new low-dose formulations of the Moderna and Pfizer vaccines for this group.
+The FDA is set to meet in June 2022 to discuss new low-dose formulations of this group’s Moderna and Pfizer vaccines.

-If it is authorized by the FDA, the CDC will then provide recommendations on its use for the more than 20 million children ages 6 months to 5 years in the U.S.
+If the FDA authorizes it, the CDC will then provide recommendations on its use for the more than 20 million children ages six months to 5 years in the U.S.